Tax Forms Center

 Tax Forms

-Below is a summary of the major 2012 Tax Law Changes:
+Below is a summary of the major 2014 tax law changes:

 It's important to keep proper documentation to support your deductions.
 Ensure that you record begin and end odometer readings, the date that you made the travel, and the specific reason for claiming the mileage rate deduction.
 Common financial software like Quicken, QuickBooks, and Mint can help keep track of these.

-The IRS has already announced mileage rates for 2013.
-Beginning January 1, 2013, the standard mileage rate will increase to 56.5 cents per mile for business miles driven.
-Also, miles driven for medical or moving purposes will increase slightly to 24 cents per mile.
-The charitable mileage deduction will remain unchanged at 14 cents per mile.
+The IRS has already announced mileage rates for 2015.
+Beginning January 1, 2015, the standard mileage rate will jump to 57.5 cents per mile for business miles driven.
+Also, miles driven for medical or moving purposes will stay flat at 23 cents per mile.
+The charitable mileage deduction will also remain unchanged at 14 cents per mile.

 For more information, download Form 6251.

-For most people who don't itemize deductions, the basic standard deduction increased slightly.
-In 2012, the standard deductions were:
+For most people who don't itemize deductions, the basic standard deduction remained relatively unchanged in 2014.
+In 2014, the standard deductions are:

 Taxpayers are not able to claim the standard deduction if someone else can claim you as a dependant on their tax return.